Securegen/scripts/README.md

 Run gather.sh so it generates the android_packs file.

 Run clean.sh.
-It will remove from android_packs all files on SECGEN_DEL
+It will remove from android_packs all files on SECGEN_DEL and store then on SECGEN_CLEANPACKS.

 Run catToBuild.sh.
-It will return the cleaned packs, stored on CLEAN_PACKS, to the build.
+It will return the cleaned packs, stored on SECGEN_CLEANPACKS, to the build.